 The anxious part of me wished I had forfeited this dream of mine to see Mount Everest.
 I ran the symptoms of altitude sickness in my head… Severe headaches, vomiting, diarrhea, fever, blurred vision, delirium… I had none of these – unless claustrophobia was missed out in error?
 We were in the car for a total of 12 hours now and I felt like a caged animal clawing at the windows.
 I needed air… a satisfying intake of fresh, lovely, heavenly air.

 Just as I was about to surrender to a puff of bottled air, my concerns were quickly forgotten as an easterly wind drew back the curtain of dense cloud to unveil our first glimpse of the nation’s Jewel.
-There she was in cinematic view… Superior, proud and powerful; unmistakably the summit of Mount Everest ,or what the Tibetan’s call Chomolungma – ‘Goddess Mother of The Earth’, Earth’s highest point at 8848 metres.
+There she was in a cinematic view… Superior, proud and powerful; unmistakably the summit of Mount Everest, or what the Tibetan’s call Chomolungma – ‘Goddess Mother of The Earth’, Earth’s highest point at 8848 metres.

 Even at a vast distance away, she was enormous; filling the valley and taking prominence of the foreground.
 The scale only enhanced the enormity and incomprehension of climbing it; which I suppose is the huge draw for the recorded 800 climbers who attempt to climb it each year; what the National Geographic now describes as a ‘commercialized climbing circus’.